sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

             - "decoder_lengths" : Return the lengths of the decoder sequence.

-        If None or empty, only predictions are returned. write_interval : str, default="batch"
+        If None or empty, only predictions are returned.
-        When to perform the collection step.
-    output_dir : Optional[str]
-        Path to a directory where predictions can be saved.
-If provided, predictions will be written to files in this directory.

     Attributes
     ----------